SabahSam/SwiftNinja/README.md

 # PlayGround
 The **Playground** section is still under development.
 Therefore, it will not be discussed in this current ReadMe file.
+All of the Tutorials and the quizzes in the App are based on the Swift languge dokumntation "swift-book", for more information please visit https://swift.org/documentation/